Work packages

 Academic leaders: Susanne Arvidsson (Lund University, LU), Viktor Elliot (University of Gothenburg, GU),

-Partner leaders: Catharina Belfrage Sahlstrand (Svenska Handelsbanken), Toby Croucher (Stora Enso) John Kornerup Bang (Stora Enso)
+Partner leaders: Catharina Belfrage Sahlstrand (Handelsbanken), Philip Gudinge (Handelsbanken) Camilla Johansson (Handelsbanken) Peter Lööw (Stora Enso) Kenneth Collander (Stora Enso)

-Participating researchers: Hossein Asgharian (LU), Fredrik NG Andersson (LU), Ylva Baeckström (FIN - Kings College, GU), Mari Paananen (GU), Krisitina Jonäll (GU), Michal Dzielinski (Stockholm University, SU), Lu Liu (SU), Sara Linnéa Jonsson (SU), Giovanna Michelon (Bristol University), Frederik Steen Lundtofte (Aalborg University), Johan Magnusson (GU), Madeleine Lindblad (PhD LU), Van Cao Thi Hong (PhD LU), Emma Tova Olofsson (PhD GU).
+Participating researchers: Hossein Asgharian (LU), Fredrik NG Andersson (LU), Ylva Baeckström (FIN - Kings College, GU), Mari Paananen (GU), Krisitina Jonäll (GU), Michal Dzielinski (Stockholm University, SU), Lu Liu (SU), Sara Linnéa Jonsson (SU), Giovanna Michelon (Bristol University), Frederik Steen Lundtofte (Aalborg University), Johan Magnusson (GU), Andrea Neagu (PhD LU), Van Cao Thi Hong (PhD LU), Emma Tova Olofsson (PhD GU).

 WP 2 will systematically map best practices for integrating biodiversity consideration among financial market actors as well as land-using industrial firms in their decision-making processes across the value chains of agriculture, forestry and energy, and evaluate them based on their usability for actionable decision-making.
 The mapping is conducted in close collaboration with WP1 and WP3 and will serve as a baseline for our development of an online-based configurator for efficient integration of biodiversity into financial decision-making and novel approaches (methods, metrics, tools) accounting for biodiversity impacts and restoration for example in investment decisions, portfolio analyses, capital acquisition, insurance, and lending.